Dayne St. Clair: Minnesota United

 On January 4, 2019, ahead of the 2019 MLS SuperDraft, St. Clair signed a Generation Adidas contract with Major League Soccer, forgoing his final season of eligibility.
-On January 11, 2019, St. Clair was drafted seventh overall in the 2019 MLS SuperDraft by Minnesota United FC.
+On January 11, 2019, St. Clair was drafted seventh overall in the 2019 MLS SuperDraft by Minnesota United FC, the highest a goalkeeper had been selected since Toronto FC took Alex Bono sixth overall in 2015.
 St. Clair said of getting drafted, "I wanted to make a statement to the person I am, the player I am.
 This is my statement."
+In his rookie season, St. Clair was behind starter Vito Mannone and did not make a first-team appearance.
 In April 2019, St. Clair was loaned out to Minnesota's USL affiliate club, Forward Madison FC.
 He made his league debut for the club on April 6, 2019, playing all ninety minutes in a 1–0 defeat to Chattanooga Red Wolves.

 In February 2020, it was announced that Minnesota had loaned St. Clair out once again, this time to USL Championship side San Antonio FC.
-On August 15, 2020, San Antonio announced that St. Clair had been recalled by Minnesota, where he played the last 13 games of the regular season and three 2020 MLS Cup Playoff games, conceding just 15 goals and with eight clean sheets.
-Upon conclusion of the 2021 season, St Clair would sign a three-year extension with Minnesota United through the end of the 2024 season, with a club option for 2025.
+On August 15, 2020, San Antonio announced that St. Clair had been recalled by Minnesota after an injury to Tyler Miller opened a path to his MLS debut, where he played the last 13 games of the regular season and three 2020 MLS Cup Playoff games, conceding just 15 goals and with eight clean sheets.
+After Minnesota United started the 2021 season 0–4, St. Clair lost his starting spot and did not make another start that year.
+Upon conclusion of the 2021 season, St. Clair signed a three-year extension with Minnesota United through the end of the 2024 season, with a club option for 2025.
+Heading into the 2022 season, and with limited playing time, St. Clair requested a trade from Minnesota; he has said he was close to a move before an injury to starter Tyler Miller gave him an opportunity, which he seized with an eight-save performance in a 1–0 win over the New York Red Bulls.
+St. Clair went on to become Minnesota's starting goalkeeper, making the 2022 MLS All-Star Game, earning a second All-Star selection in 2025, and winning the MLS Goalkeeper of the Year Award in 2025.

+Inter Miami

+On January 4, 2026, St. Clair signed with Inter Miami through the 2026 season with a club option for another year.